quicwg/base-drafts/draft-ietf-quic-transport.md

 unvalidated address to three times the size of packets it receives from that address.

-An endpoint is not expected to handle key updates when it is closing (Section 6 of {{QUIC-TLS}}).
+An endpoint is not expected to handle key updates when it is closing ({{key-update}}).
 A key update might prevent the endpoint from moving from the closing state to the draining state, as the endpoint will not be able to process subsequently received packets, but it otherwise has no impact.